Super-Manda/Election-Analysis/README.md

-# :us: Election Analysis in Python :us:
+# Election Analysis in Python

 ## Overview of Project
+🇺🇸
 A Colorado Board of Elections employee initially assigned me this list of tasks in order to certify the election results of a recent local congressional district election that had collected ballots via mail (hand-counted), punch-card (machine counted), and electronic (computer counted) means:

 1. Calculate the total number of votes cast;